tusharmahat/SpringBoot_JPA_EmployeeApp/README.md

 ## Overview

-This is a sample Spring Data JPA application that demonstrates basic CRUD operations using Spring Boot and JPA.
+This is a sample Spring Data JPA standalone application that demonstrates basic create and retrieve operations using Spring Boot and JPA using CrudRepository Interface, custom findByXXX() methods and Query(JPQL and Native Query).

 ## Prerequisites